bugadani/bugadani.github.io/_posts/2021-08-__-embedded-text.markdown

    configuration does not change how the lines are measured and wrapped, it only affets what is rendered.

+   Note that if a line is wrapped at a space (in case the space does not fit in the current line), a single space is consumed and will not be displayed or carried over to the next line.

    TODO: image

 ## Usability changes